pedrochans/hackathon-inditex-data-recommender/README.md

 **⚠️ Please note:**
 All submissions might undergo a manual code review process to ensure that the work has been conducted honestly and adheres to the highest standards of academic integrity.
 Any form of dishonesty or misconduct will be addressed seriously, and may lead to disqualification from the challenge.

-Ensure that all data manipulation and model training strictly utilize the libraries mentioned in `requirements.txt`.
+Ensure that all data manipulation, functions and model training strictly utilize the libraries mentioned in `requirements.txt`.
+Remember to add your additional libraries if needed!

 ## ❓ FAQs